The All-American Bucket List: 50 Iconic Adventures for Each of the 50 States

 Colorado: Bathe in the hot springs

 If you don't mind the 8.5-mile hike up Conundrum Creek Trail, you're in for a treat: the 100-degree hot springs at the top.
 Set up camp nearby and head to the water for stunning views of the mountains during the day and the stars at night.
 The trailhead is located just outside of Aspen, Colorado.
-Check out this list of the best natural hot springs you can find.

 Connecticut: Take a riverboat ride to the past